Alternate titles: Intro Tour, Joyride, Guided Tour.

-With this in mind, here’s a few principles to keep in mind when developing a tour.
+With this in mind, here are a few principles to keep in mind when developing a Walkthrough.

 Resist the urge to show off the latest and greatest features – the most important thing is to convince your users that your product will help them with their fundamental problems.
 New users aren’t interested in your bells and whistles; they just want to accomplish their goals1.